 Knowing the right tools can be vital, as making mistakes can end up costing families dearly.
 According to Bankrate.com, not keeping in mind that some savings accounts have taxes attached when reaching a certain point can really hurt more than help.

-“In the federal formula that determines how much financial aid a student receives, there are asset protections for money in a parent’s name that are not there for money in a student’s name,” said Robert Helgeson, director of financial aid for Valparaiso University in Indiana, according to the news source.
+“In the federal formula that determines how much financial aid a student receives, there is asset protection for money in a parent’s name that is not there for money in a student’s name,” said Robert Helgeson, director of financial aid for Valparaiso University in Indiana, according to the news source.
 “If a parent has $100,000 in assets, the government is going to expect them to contribute $6,000 of it to education.
 If a student has $100,000 in assets, the government will expect $20,000.”

 Multiple options available